nhs-pycom/nhs_time_of_travel/index.md

 The more we spoke to different areas of the NHS the more this need became apparent.
 What also became apparent was the cost of some of these services.
 Numerous trusts are paying commercial operators for these services.
 Sometimes these were the only operators out there, as there was nothing publicly available or free.
-But for other services the second need was the need for patient and staff data to remain confidential, and remain within the trust.
+But for other services the second need was the need for patient/ staff data to remain confidential, and remain within the trust.
 Within the NHS data protection is paramount, so taking this account, we wanted to build a tool that could be brought to the data.
-Using open-source software and publicly accessible datasets we calculate the travel time, we wanted to show what is possible and bring to the different areas of the NHS for them to adapt to their specific needs.
-Two publicly available datasets we have used are from NHS Digital.
-The main software we used is Python 3.8+, although the latest run of this code uses Python 3.10 and to avoid dependency issues, I would suggest following the README's pipenv and requirements.txt instructions.
+Using open-source software and publicly accessible datasets we wanted to show what is possible and ideally provide this repo as a source for different areas of the NHS to adapt to their own specific needs.
+There are two publicly available datasets we have used, and these are from NHS Digital.
+The main software we used is Python 3.10+.
 The app functionality is Streamlit, with several Geospatial libraries within Python.
 This app can be spun up on anyone's laptop, and the data would never need to leave that machine.

 Data sources: [NHS Digital](https://digital.nhs.uk/services/organisation-data-service/file-downloads/gp-and-gp-practice-related-data).